alfikiafan/plagiarism-checker/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to me at [alfiki.diastama@gmail.com](mailto:alfiki.diastama@gmail.com).
+For any questions or suggestions, feel free to reach out to me at my personal website.